Lentyl/playwright-sandbox/README.md

 This project performs automatic sample tests on <a>https://demoqa.com/</a> using TypeScript, Playwright, POM.
-Chosen tests, verify about 98% cases of actions, what we can have, during daily basis in web application testing.
+Chosen tests, verify about 98% cases of actions what we can have during daily basis, in web application testing.

 <h3>Prerequisites</h3>